AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Configuration

-Polar plot has several distinctive configuration options, which are presented in this section: chart rotation and background settings.
+Polar plot has several distinctive configuration options which are presented in this section: chart rotation and background settings.

 ### Start angle